 How Discovery Leads to the Experience (Part III)

-Today’s third installment is about how we put the findings from the Discovery process into action for our clients’ projects.
-Now is when we synthesize and get fully inspired by the main points of emphasis from Discovery.
-This all leads to us presenting tangible ideas for feedback, refining and iterating on those ideas, and finally to executing the approved concepts - thus creating the experience… TA DA!
+Today’s third installment is about how we apply the findings from the process into actionable solutions for our clients.
+We synthesize our findings and start to build upon the main points of emphasis.
+This leads us to tangible ideas for client feedback, refining and iterating on those ideas during pre-production, and finally to executing the concepts - thus creating the experience… TA DA!Screenshot 2026-05-19 at 10.15.29 AM

-So, after undertaking the Discovery process and having our clients corroborate our findings, we move on to the ideation phase.
-This part challenges us to balance blue sky thinking and working within logical parameters.
-It’s like writing on lined paper; structured, but anything is still possible.
-Of course in addition to what the client has defined in Discovery, other realities have to be kept in mind as well.
-We’re on earth (as of yet - virtual experiences notwithstanding!) so there is gravity, we have a budget, venues have rules & regulations, platforms have user restrictions, there are set rigging points (or sometimes there are not rigging points at all!), we have a finite load-in and load-out window, etc. Even so, we always want to think BIG and bold to start.
-We often call this “idea spaghetti” - aka we throw a lot of noodles up and see what sticks.
+Of course in addition to what the client has defined during discovery, other realities have to be kept in mind as well.
+We’re on earth (as of yet - virtual experiences notwithstanding!) so there is gravity, we have a budget, venues have rules & regulations, there are set rigging points (or sometimes there are no rigging points at all!), we have a finite load-in and load-out window, etc. Even so, we always want to think BIG and bold to start.

 Who?